 The purpose of this study is to develop methodology for conducting site surveys to deploy low cost, high resolution weather radars to measure lower atmospheric phenomena in Puerto Rico.
-The proposed network will serve as a complement to currently used NEXRAD (next generation weather radar).
-NetRad will overcome the curved earth problem and obtain enhanced spatial resolution.
+The proposed network will serve as a complement to currently used NEXRAD (next generation radar).
+The network will overcome the curved earth problem and obtain enhanced spatial resolution.

-The radar beamwidth spreads with distance causing a degradation of the spatial resolution.
+In addition, the beamwidth spreads with distance causing a degradation of the spatial resolution.
 For the case of NEXRAD it has a maximum range of 200 km which results in a spatial resolution of 3.3 km with a beamwidth of 1 degree [2].
-For the proposed network, radars nodes will have a maximum horizontal range between 20 to 30 km (0.5 km spatial resolution) to fix the problem of spatial resolution and lack of visibility of atmospheric phenomena at the lower atmosphere that NEXRAD presents.
-In addition, the radars will be observing the lower troposphere with a dual polarization measurement capability.
+For the proposed network, radars nodes will have a horizontal range between 20 to 30 km (0.5 km spatial resolution) to fix the problem of spatial resolution and lack of visibility of atmospheric phenomena at the lower atmosphere that NEXRAD presents.
+In addition, the radars will be observing the lower troposphere with a dual polarization system.